rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Review Vulnerability Exception

-Approve or Reject a Vulnerability Exception
+This action is used to approve or Reject a Vulnerability Exception

 ##### Input